Oh, the odds to achieve any screenwriting success…

 May 7, 2016 § 1 Comment

-I read the sobering statistics from the Scoggins Spec Scorecard for 2016 spec sales in Hollywood.
-Approximately 70 specs sold.
-It’s the lowest sales in eight years.
-And in four of the last seven years, fewer than 100 specs a year sold.
+As you can see, “Drama and Thriller” comprise nearly half of the spec script deals for 2017.
 Ouch.
 Don’t even get me started on the number of scripts registered with the Writer’s Guild every year.
 Those figures are staggering with reports of 30,000 – 50,000 screenplays.
-Last fiscal year for 2016 (ending June 2016) in the WGAw, only 5,159 screenwriters reported any income, the rest did not find gainful work as a professional screenwriter.
+Last fiscal year for 2016 (ending June 2017) in the WGAw, only 5,227 screenwriters reported any income, the rest did not find gainful work as a professional screenwriter.
 They may have written specs or taken other jobs, but not in their career field.
 Three-quarters of the employed writers work in television and the rest in features.
 Crazy odds!
 This is what we’re up against brave screenwriters, but use these statistics as a reality check and not to derail your dreams.
 It’s humbling for sure, but you can sell a spec… hell, I did it once.
 It opened the door to fifteen screenwriting assignments and 9 produced films.

 So, I always ask aspiring screenwriters, does their passion to write still burn inside even after hearing these numbers?
 If you are going to pursue writing as a career in Hollywood, I think you must honestly ask yourself the difficult questions.
 If your answer is “yes” then you truly love the craft of screenwriting, even against all odds.
 Call it the insanity of us dreamers.